stanbaek/ece387/_sources/Appendix/login-server.md

 showmount -e localhost
 ```

-> `no_root_squash` is used here to simplify initial account creation.
-Once accounts are set up, switch to `root_squash` for better isolation between students — see "Grant Students Restricted sudo Access" in [login-client.md](login-client.md).
+> `root_squash` is used here to simplify initial account creation.
+It is better isolation between students — see "Grant Students Restricted sudo Access" in [login-client.md](login-client.md).

 ### 1.8 Open Required Firewall Ports